ros2/ros2_documentation/source/ROS-Framework/interfaces/actions/Working-with-actions/Understanding-ROS2-Actions/Understanding-ROS2-Actions.rst

 When a new goal arrives while another is still running, what happens next depends on the action server implementation.
 ROS does not define a single policy for this case.
-The server's goal callback can accept or reject the new goal, and then decides what to do with any goal that is already running.
+The goal callback of the server can accept or reject the new goal, and then decides what to do with any goal that is already running.
 In Turtlesim, the callback accepts the new goal and aborts the previous one, but a different server might reject the new goal, or keep both.

 For more information, see :doc:`About actions <../../../About-Actions>` and the `Actions design article <https://design.ros2.org/articles/actions.html>`_.